 JPA is a very good tool for simplifying the task of performing queries

 and updates to a relational database while keeping the Java code as

 much object oriented as possibile; but one of the tasks that are not

 This is the fourth in a series of posts on creating a Java database application.
-In my last few posts, I've created a desktop database application by starting with skeleton code generated by the IDE and providing my own customizations, including adding a dialog to use for data entry and binding those fields with a table on the main form.
+In my last few posts, I started with skeleton code generated by the IDE and provided my own customizations, including adding a dialog to use for data entry and binding those fields with a table on the main form.
 In this post, I finish coding the connection between the dialog and the main form.
-I'll also add an Edit Client button and its corresponding Action code to the main form.
+I'll also add an Edit...

 Continuing from my last post, I'll show the next steps in the creation of this simple (but not too simple) client purchase application.
 This time, our main focus is in creating a separate dialog which we will use for data entry.
 We'll need to do a few tricks so that input from the dialog is propagated to the main form and then the database.